sdrobert/pydrobert-pytorch/docs/source/advanced_attention.rst

 ===========================================

-This document is a supplement for advanced usage of :class:`pydrobert.torch.layers.GlobalSoftAttention`, such as for Transformer Networks [vaswani2017]_.
+This document is a supplement for advanced usage of :class:`pydrobert.torch.modules.GlobalSoftAttention`, such as for Transformer Networks [vaswani2017]_.
 It picks up where the class' summary left off.

 `query` is an (n - 1)-dimensional tensor for ``n > 1``. `key` is an